mperleo/mperleo/README.md

 This last year I have specialized in development and layout of web pages
 - 💼 You can see a couple of my proyects <a href="http://www.myki.studio/myki/">here</a>
 - 🔭 I’m currently working on my degree's final proyect
+- 🌱 I’m currently learning some graphic design to improve the look my projects

  <img width="400" align='right' src="https://github-readme-stats.vercel.app/api?username=mperleo&theme=radical&show_icons=true&hide_border=true"></a>